 BlogVida práctica en Colombia

-Three procedures that almost all Venezuelans in Colombia have to deal with in their first year: regularizing their status, getting a bank account and signing a rental contract.
-Here is the real path, no detours.
+Three procedures that almost every Venezuelan in Colombia has to struggle with in their first year: regularizing their status, getting a bank account, and signing a lease agreement.
+Here is the real path, no runarounds.

 Familia venezolana caminando por una calle soleada en un barrio colombiano con arquitectura colonial